renovatebot/renovate/docs/usage/getting-started/running.md

 ### Azure DevOps

-First, [create a personal access token](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/pats) for the bot account.
+First, [create a Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/pats) for the bot account.
 Configure it either as `token` in your `config.js` file, or in environment variable `RENOVATE_TOKEN`, or via CLI `--token=`.
 Don't forget to configure `platform=azure` somewhere in config.